ANDREWAHN-UK/Milestone-Three/README.md

 **2. User Goals/stories**
  - - - -

- * As a **Potential Employer** for a Coding Role, I want to view Andrew’s website, to see how he performs as a Full stack developer.
+1. As a **Potential Employer** for a Coding Role, I want to view Andrew’s website, to see how he performs as a Full stack developer.
 I want to be able to navigate the website and compare it to others, of similar scope.
-* As a **Potential Employer** for a Coding Role, further to the above, I would be particularly interested in the use of Python and Flask in this website.
+2. As a **Potential Employer** for a Coding Role, further to the above, I would be particularly interested in the use of Python and Flask in this website.
-* As a **Potential new visitor** to Las Palmas, specifically this Airbnb listing, I want to be able to read reviews, so I can decide where to go eat/drink
+3. As a **Potential new visitor** to Las Palmas, specifically this Airbnb listing, I want to be able to read reviews, so I can decide where to go eat/drink
-* As a **returning visitor** I want to see what is new, to inform future visits.
+4. As a **returning visitor** I want to see what is new, to inform future visits.
-* As a **previous visitor who has patronised the area** I want to be able to create, update and delete my own reviews, so as ensure other people are aware of the good and perhaps not so good establishments.
+5. As a **previous visitor who has patronised the area** I want to be able to create, update and delete my own reviews, so as ensure other people are aware of the good and perhaps not so good establishments.
-* As a **resident of the area** I want to be able to create, update and delete my own reviews, so as ensure other people are aware of the good and perhaps not so good establishments.
+6. As a **resident of the area** I want to be able to create, update and delete my own reviews, so as ensure other people are aware of the good and perhaps not so good establishments.
-* As an **adminstrator of the website** I want to be able to update and delete other peoples' reviews and profiles.
+7. As an **administrator of the website** I want to be able to update and delete other peoples' reviews and profiles.

  - - - -
 **3. Stakeholder Goals**